jaxxstorm/leebriggs.co.uk/_posts/2016-11-15-using-hiera-eyaml-gpg.md

 ### The Recipients File

 One of the main ways that `hiera-eyaml-gpg` differs from standard `hiera-eyaml` is the `gpg.recipients` file.
-This file essentially lists the GPG keys that are available to decrypt secrets withi a directory in hiera.
+This file essentially lists the GPG keys that are available to decrypt secrets with a directory in hiera.
 This is an incredibly powerful tool, especially if you wish to allow users to encrypt/decrypt some secrets in your environment, but not others.

 When the `eyaml` command is invoked, it will search in the current working directory for this file, and if one is not found it will go up through the directory tree until one is found.
 As an example, your hieradats directory might look like this: